vogelca/define/README.md

 #!/bin/sh
 exec node REPO_PATH/define.js $*
 ```
-Ensure that the above script and the node executable are in the system path.
+Ensure that the above script and the node executable are in the system path,
+and that the script has execute permissions.

 # Usage